The Cold Chain And The Pharmaceutical Industry

 The International Air Transport Organization (IATA) says that pharma transport through air cargo has declined from 17% in 2000 to 11% in 2013.
 Meanwhile, 0.5 million tons of pharmaceutical goods were flown in 2018, while 3.5 million were shipped via ocean transport.

-Implementation of cold chain logistics guarantees the temperature monitoring and management systems are in place—throughout every step of the process.
-Temperature excursions is a critical issue for pharmaceutical companies.
+Implementation of cold chain logistics guarantees that temperature monitoring and management systems are in place—throughout every step of the process.
+Temperature excursions are a critical issue for pharmaceutical companies.
 Their products are dependent on proper temperature regulation.
 During distribution, monitoring maintains the efficacy of their products.